 2. Focus on a Specific Goal

-If you don’t know what you want to accomplish by sending out a survey, don’t bother.
+If you don’t know what you want to accomplish by sending out a customer feedback survey, don’t bother.
 You’ll waste your time and your customers’.
 However, if you have a specific goal in mind, your survey can ask questions that help you achieve it.

 Here are some of the most common types of customer feedback surveys: